kmlv/IntermMicroecon_UCSC/_posts/2020-05-09-Consumer-Choice.markdown

 It is clear that Utility 1 does not do so.
 The reason is that it assigns to bundle $$(3,3)$$ a higher number than to bundle $$(2,4)$$, contradicting the fact that the consumer is indifferent between these two combinations of goods.
 On the other hand, even when Utility 2 and Utility 3 assign different numbers to the bundles, both of them are consistent with the preference ranking of the consumer.
 Therefore, Utility 2 and Utility 3 both represent this consumer’s preferences. ■

 There are two concepts associated with the utility function, which play a key role in explaining consumer behavior, namely, indifference curves and marginal rate of substitution.
-We next elaborate on each of them.
+We describe each of them next.

 An indifference curve is the set of all bundles that a consumer regards as equally desirable.
 In other words, it is the set of all combinations of goods that give the consumer the same utility level.